17 February 2021

 - checking building plans or other relevant information

 - carrying out a thorough inspection of your premises (you may need specialist help to do this).
+Only an asbestos surveyor may carry out asbestos surveys.

 What to do if there is asbestos in your premises